If you have allergies, you know they can make you miserable. But are they a problem for life, or can you grow out of them?

 Allergist/immunologist Lily Pien, MD, answers common questions about how allergies work, the importance of testing and what you need to know before choosing a doctor.

-In some cases, your body sees the substance as a threat and makes immunoglobulin E (IgE) antibodies that release histamine, which, in turn, causes allergic reactions.
-Reactions can range from mild to severe, and may include cold-like symptoms, rash or swelling, hives and respiratory problems.
+In some cases, your body sees the substance as a threat and makes immunoglobulin E (IgE) antibodies that cause allergic cells to release histamine, which, in turn, releases mediators that causes allergic symptoms.
+Reactions can range from mild to severe, and may include sneezing, itching, hives or respiratory problems.

 Dr. Pien says there’s not a definite answer to that question.
 She says, “Some individuals can lose clinical symptoms to allergens — which can occur with some medication allergies, such as penicillin.
 Children can sometimes outgrow food allergies like milk and eggs, and mild reactions to venom from insect stings.”